Care Guide for Sauna Tent & Stove

 Drying

-• Wipe off excess moisture with a towel and let the tent air dry, fully open the door and allow the tent to dry out either set up or by laying it folded and spread out on a clean and dry surface.
+- Wipe off excess moisture with a towel and let the tent air dry, open the door completely and let the tent dry either set up or by folding it and spreading it out on a clean and dry surface.

-• Never pack up or store the tent while it is still damp, either on the inside or the outside.
+- Never pack up or store the tent while it is still damp, neither inside nor outside.

-• Avoid prolonged exposure to direct sunlight during drying, as UV rays can wear on the material and cause fading.
+- Avoid prolonged exposure to direct sunlight during drying, as UV rays wear down the material and can cause fading.

 Storage

-• Always make sure that the tent is completely dry before packing it away in its storage bag.
+- Always make sure the tent is completely dry before packing it into its storage bag.

-• Store the tent in a dry and well-ventilated environment to avoid moisture damage and mold formation.
-Especially important if you plan to store the tent in an outdoor shed.
+- Store the tent in a dry and well-ventilated environment to avoid moisture damage and mold growth.
+This is especially important if you plan to store the tent in an outdoor storage area.

 Cleaning

-• To maintain the quality and hygiene of the tent, you should clean it regularly:
+- To preserve the tent's quality and hygiene, you should clean it regularly:

-• If necessary, a mild solution of soap and water can be used to remove stains.
+- If needed, a mild solution of soap and water can be used to remove stains.
 Apply the solution with a sponge or cloth and rinse thoroughly with clean water afterwards.

-• Avoid strong chemicals, bleach, or corrosive cleaning agents, as these can deteriorate the material's durability.
+- Avoid strong chemicals, bleach, or corrosive cleaning agents, as these can degrade the durability of the material.

 Protection and Maintenance

-• When setting up, make sure the tent is properly anchored to minimize the impact from wind and harsh weather.
+- When setting up, make sure the tent is properly anchored to minimize the impact of wind and harsh weather.

-• Never place the tent near flammable materials, as it can lead to damage to both the tent and other property.
+- Never place the tent near flammable materials, as it can cause damage to both the tent and other property.

 Reparation

-• Smaller tears or holes can easily be repaired with our repair kit.
+- Small tears or holes can be easily repaired with our repair kit.

 The stove